Ednah1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- function that prints a string, followed by a new line, to stdout
+ a function that returns the length of a string